Kariyampalli/Software-Deployment/Lab4/README.md

 Preconditions: Azure CLI & Log into your account.

 1. **Create a Ressource Group**

    `az group create --name AKSGroup --location eastus`

-2. **Create Windows Server account** echo "Please enter the username to use as administrator credentials for Windows Server nodes on your cluster: " && read WINDOWS_USERNAME
+2. **Create Windows Server account**

+   `echo "Please enter the username to use as administrator credentials for Windows Server nodes on your cluster: " && read WINDOWS_USERNAME`

-It will prompt you to enter a username swdeploymentaks
+   *It will prompt you to enter a username, e.g.:*`swdeploymentaks`

-echo "Please enter the password to use as administrator credentials for Windows Server nodes on your cluster: " && read WINDOWS_PASSWORD
+   `echo "Please enter the password to use as administrator credentials for Windows Server nodes on your cluster: " && read WINDOWS_PASSWORD`

-It will prompt you to enter a password Swdeploymentaks1
+   *It will prompt you to enter a password, e.g.:*`Swdeploymentaks1`

+3. **Create Azure Kubernetes Service (AKS) Cluster within the created RessourceGroup***

-az aks create --resource-group AKSGroup --name AKSCluster --node-count 2 --enable-addons monitoring --generate-ssh-keys --windows-admin-username swdeploymentaks --windows-admin-password Swdeploymentaks1 --vm-set-type VirtualMachineScaleSets --network-plugin azure
+   `az aks create --resource-group AKSGroup --name AKSCluster --node-count 2 --enable-addons monitoring --generate-ssh-keys --windows-admin-username swdeploymentaks --windows-admin-password Swdeploymentaks1 --vm-set-type VirtualMachineScaleSets --network-plugin azure`

-az aks get-credentials --resource-group AKSGroup --name AKSCluster
+4. **Connect to your Azure Kubernetes Service (AKS) Cluster** az aks get-credentials --resource-group AKSGroup --name AKSCluster

 kubectl get nodes